slowernews/wisdom-tldr/chapters/chapter_1_self.md

 *'We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light.' -- Plato*

 Fear is paralyzing.

-> *'If you view everything through the lens of fear, then you tend to stay in retreat mode.'*
+If you view everything through the lens of fear, then you tend to stay in retreat mode.

 How to overcome it?